Dennis-Nichols-Code-Fellows/city-explorer/README.md

 - 10-24-22 7:00 PM: Successfully queried and displayed the location information for a single city
 - 10-24-22 8:30 PM: Added functionality to display data for all cities matching the query and added a warning for bad requests.
 - 10-25-22 8:30 PM: App connected to new API for weather data through Heroku.
+- 10-26-22 8:30 PM: App connected to new API for weatherbit and movie data through Heroku.
+- 10-26-229:30 PM: Updated front end UI with carousel.

 ## Credit and Collaborations